vedanthreddy25/IMPLEMETATION-OF-REINFORCEMENT-LEARNING-ON-SNAKE-GAME/README.md

 •	Tools for training, visualizing, and evaluating the performance of the RL agents.

 Requirements:
-•	Python 3.7+
+1. Python 3.7+
-•	pytorch (install pytorch from here: https://pytorch.org/)
+2. PyTorch
+3.	pygame

 Getting Started:
 1. Clone the repository.
-2. Install the necessary dependencies .
+2. Install the necessary libraries.
-3. Choose an RL algorithm folder (e.g., q_learning).
-4. Run the training script (e.g., python train.py).
+3. Run snake_game_human.py to understand game by playing manually.
+4. Setup game enivronment (game.py)
+5. Choose model.py to use RL algorithms(e.g., Q_Learning,Deep_Q_Learning)
+6. Run the agent file (python agent.py) which imported models.
-5. Observe the training progress and agent performance in the terminal.
+7. Observe the training progress and agent performance in the terminal.
-6. (Optional) Use provided visualization scripts to analyze the agent's behavior.
+8. Use provided visualization scripts to analyze the agent's behavior.

 Structure:
 1. game: Contains the Snake game environment implementation.